Slider0007/AI-on-the-edge-device/README.md

 ---
 ### Over The Air (OTA) Update
-After the device is intially installed using one of the following options, it is **strongly recommended** to perform any further firmware update using the **web interface built-in OTA functionality**.
+After the device is initially installed using one of the following installation options, it is **strongly recommended** to perform any further firmware update using the **web interface built-in OTA functionality**.

 ---
 ### Option 1: Web Installer (Only For Released Versions)